LordDemonos/Quarm.Guide/README.md

 #### Chat Logs

 Everything you see in your chat windows is written to a log file in your TAKP folder.
-Back in the orginal EQ days we would delete this every month because the file would get big and make the game act up.
+Back in the original EQ days we would delete this every month because the file would get big and make the game act up.
 Everything you see in this file, the CSR team for Project Quarm can also see and is likely being logged on their end. `eqlog_charactername_pq.proj.txt` is the file that all your chat logs are written to.
 This can be helpful if you need to pull historical chat conversations, for example.

 #### Spell Sets